harumaxy/rust-recipes/README.md

 # The Rust Recipie Course

-1. Error handling with Result & Option
+- Error handling with Result & Option
-2. Iterators
+- Iterators
-3. Concurrency and Lifetimes
+- Concurrency and Lifetimes
-4. Simple Patterns
+- Simple Patterns
-   - デザインパターンのクラスの実装のこと？
-   - Factoryとかß
-5. Future with async / await
+- Future with async / await
-6. Database with Diesel
+- Database with Diesel
-7. WebServer with Rocket
+- WebServer with Rocket
-8. FFI
+- FFI

 # 専門用語